-In December 2015, the FDA released a drug safety communication regarding the damage Invokana inflicts on kidneys.
+In December 2015, the FDA released a drug safety communication regarding Invokana-related kidney damage.
 They identified 19 cases of life-threatening blood and kidney infections that started as urinary tract infections caused by SLGT2 inhibitors.
-Out of the 19 reported cases, all patients were hospitalized.
+All 19 reported cases required hospitalization.
 Worse, a few were admitted to an intensive care unit for dialysis due to Invokana kidney failure.

 Because all kidney failures began with a UTI, the FDA suggests Invokana patients report symptoms immediately.
 A physician can act quickly in treating your condition before it worsens into kidney failure.

 - Pain in the lower part of your stomach (pelvis)

 Others may experience vomiting, fever, back pain, and nausea.